hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 Once you have created an organization, you can add other [users][] by adding them to one or more [teams][].

--> **Note:** On the SaaS version of TFE, any user can create a new organization.
-On private installs of TFE, the administrators can restrict this ability, so that only site admins can create organizations.
+-> **Note:** On the SaaS version of Terraform Cloud, any user can create a new organization.
+On Terraform Enterprise, the administrators can restrict this ability, so that only site admins can create organizations.
 See [Administration: General Settings](/docs/enterprise/admin/general.html#organization-creation) for more details.

 ## Organization Settings